The New Zealand numbering format is: 64 + 8 or 9 or 10 digits.

 - Number unobtainable tone or recording will be received when the number dialled is not available on a direct dialling basis.

 - Disconnect tone will be received when the call has been lost due to congestion in the New Zealand national network.

 - Calls to invalid area codes will often return a recording in English.

-- Recorded announcement: Overseas customers dialling an invalid number will usually be connected to the following recorded announcement: "Telecom New Zealand advises the number you have called has either changed or is no longer available.
+- Recorded announcement: Overseas customers dialling an invalid number will usually be connected to the following recorded announcement: "Telecom in New Zealand advises that the number you have called has either changed or is no longer obtainable.
 Please call your international directory service."
 There will be no answer signal on this message.